All the new details revealed in Las Vegas shooting documents

-(CNN)Las Vegas police released new documents Wednesday that offer a glimpse into the horror and chaos of the October massacre that left 58 people dead.
+(CNN)Stephen Paddock kept his hotel room clean but made a housekeeper uneasy when she tidied up in the days before the gunman slaughtered 58 people in the deadliest mass shooting in modern US history.

+These are among the details -- some mundane, others chilling -- of Paddock's interactions with hotel staff and casino employees in new documents that police released about the October massacre at an outdoor Las Vegas concert.

-About 1,200 pages of witness interviews made public revealed details on the deadliest mass shooting in modern US history.
-They include statements from victims after the shooting and people who encountered gunman Stephen Paddock before he opened fire from his hotel room on the 32nd floor of the Mandalay Bay Resort and Casino.
+About 1,200 pages of witness interviews were made public, including statements from victims after the shooting and others who encountered Paddock before he opened fire from his hotel room on the 32nd floor of the Mandalay Bay Resort and Casino.

-Here are some highlights from the documents:
+Here are some highlights from the newly released documents:

 BEFORE THE SHOOTING

-The housekeeper: One of the last people to see Paddock was a housekeeper who cleaned his suite about four days before the shooting.
+The housekeeper: One of the last people to see Paddock was the housekeeper who cleaned his suite about four days before the shooting.
 She told investigators Paddock stayed in his room and spent much of his time on the computer, eating soup from room service.
 "He (kept) staring at me," she said.

 Casino employees: A man who worked for Caesars Entertainment Corp. said Paddock was a regular guest for years, but he stopped coming after Caesars took out his favorite video poker machines.